abhatthal/getfile/README.md

         └── v1.0.0/
             └── model.zip
 ```
-Make sure to regenerate the MD5sums `(model1.zip.md5, meta.json.md5)` or downloads will fail due to inability to validate checksums.
+Make sure to regenerate the MD5sums `(model1.zip.md5, meta.json.md5)` or
+downloads will fail due to inability to validate checksums.
+You can delete
-You can delete older versions as we run out of space, or keep them for as long as you'd like.
+older versions as we run out of space, or keep them for as long as you'd like.
-The client will overwrite the previous model1 (Either None, v0.1.1, or v0.1.2) at `${ClientRoot}/models/model1/model.zip` with v0.1.3.
+The client will overwrite the previous model1 (Either None, v0.1.1, or v0.1.2)
+at `${ClientRoot}/models/model1/model.zip` with v0.1.3.

 File trees generated via https://tree.nathanfriend.com/

-## Deleting Files
+## Deleting Files from Server
-Continuing with the above example filesystem and metadata structure, we can simply delete the folder containing the old data.
+Continuing with the above example filesystem and metadata structure, we can
-If we are deleting the current latest version (i.e. rollback to older version), then take care to update the MD5sums accordingly.
+simply delete the folder containing the old data.
+If we are deleting the
+current latest version (i.e. rollback to older version), then take care to

-If you intend to remove an entry altogether (Not recommended), you would delete the entry from the corresponding server metadata file and delete all the corresponding data files.
-This will stop clients from searching for these files, however it won't be deleted on the client's system.
-Additionally, if you change the path of an existing entry and increment the version, you'll have duplicates at a new path on the client.
-This could also break any existing client snapshots that depend on a file's path.
+update the MD5sums accordingly.

+If you intend to remove an entry altogether (Not recommended), you would delete
+the entry from the corresponding server metadata file and delete all the
+corresponding data files.
+This will stop clients from searching for these
+files, however it won't be deleted on the client's system.
+Additionally, if you
+change the path of an existing entry and increment the version, you'll have
+duplicates at a new path on the client.
+This could also break any existing
+client snapshots that depend on a file's path.

-If dealing with very large files, the current solution is to manually delete such files.
+If dealing with very large files, the current solution is to manually delete
+such files.
 Otherwise, ignoring them shouldn't have any consequence.
+The
-The challenge in always deleting the files, is that the path data is stored on the server.
-We could deprecate entries or otherwise mark them as deleted, but removing them altogether would cause us to lose the corresponding path to delete at.
-We also don't want to duplicate server path data on the client as conflicts become likely.
-We may consider a more elegant solution in a future version of GetFile if there is a need.
+challenge in always deleting the files, is that the path data is stored on the
+server.
+We could deprecate entries or otherwise mark them as deleted, but
+removing them altogether would cause us to lose the corresponding path to
+delete at.
+We will add file entry deletion support in a future release.